 Here is what I’ve been making for breakfast recently with chia seeds—a wonderfully satisfying blueberry and almond chia pudding.

 All you have to do is purée some blueberries in almond milk and then stir in chia seeds.
 For extra zing a little cinnamon and honey.
 Let it soak overnight or for at least a couple of hours.
-Then top with whole blueberries and some toasted almonds to eat.
+Then top the chia pudding with whole blueberries and some toasted almonds to eat.

 I’m using almond milk because I have it on hand, and I’m making an effort to reduce dairy (lactose intolerant here), but you could easily use regular milk instead.

-If you don’t want to bother puréeing the blueberries with the almond milk, skip it and mix all of the blueberries in with the pudding at the end!
+If you don’t want to bother puréeing the blueberries with the almond milk, skip it and mix all of the blueberries in with the chia pudding at the end!

 Chia Pudding with Blueberries and Almonds RecipePrint